-A star-spangled 4th of July in Ames
+A Star-Spangled 4th of July in Ames

 Don’t miss out on one of the highlights of summer: Independence Day in Ames.
-This community celebration features fireworks on Wednesday night, July 3, followed by the Fourth of July Parade in Downtown Ames on Thursday at 11 a.m.
+This community celebration features fireworks on Friday night, July 3, followed by the Fourth of July Parade in Downtown Ames on Saturday at 11 a.m.

 Fireworks

 The Ames community fireworks show will take place east of Jack Trice Stadium.
-The fireworks will start when the sky is completely dark, which is expected to be around 9:50 p.m.
+The fireworks will start when the sky is completely dark, which is expected to be around 10:00 p.m.

 Fireworks can be viewed in any of the available parking lots and in the grassy areas around the parking lots.
 The Ames fireworks spectacular is sponsored by a Discover Ames community grant.